Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Best Offset Toilet Flange

-If your drain opening isn’t placed exactly where you wish, this product might come in handy.
-This offset model is composed of a PVC body that features a slight elbow.
-This characteristic allows you to move the toilet about 1.5 inches away from the drain.
+If your drain opening isn’t in an ideal place, this SIOUX offset flange might be the solution.
+It has a PVC body that features a slight elbow.
+This design allows you to move the toilet about 1.5 inches from the drain.

-The flange is designed to match 4-inch pipes and is built with a top ring made of sturdy 430 stainless steel material.
-You shouldn’t, therefore, have to worry about corrosion or rust.
-On top of that, the ring can twist to adjust the toilet bolt positioning easily.
+The flange is designed for 4-inch pipes and has a top ring made of sturdy 430 stainless steel, so you shouldn’t have to worry about corrosion or rust.
+This ring can also twist, which makes it easier to install the toilet bowl properly.

-Towards the bottom of the flange, you’ll find a 1.25-inch rubber band to allow a tight fit inside the drain.
-It’s made of elastomer rubber, which is able to withstand contact with chemical compounds (1).
+Near the bottom of the flange, there is a 1.25-inch rubber band to ensure a tight fit inside the drain.
+It is made of elastomer rubber, which can withstand contact with chemical compounds (1).

 Pros